 The very early history of GIS goes to 1960s where the first computers and the early concepts of quantitative and computational geography came out.
 The earliest GIS work was an important research by the academic community.
 Then later was formed a research which included science topics, such as spatial analysis and visualization which was made by the National Center of Geographic Information and Analysis.
 These occasions made the groundwork for geographic information systems.

-In 1969, a member of the Harvard Lab Jack Dangermond with his wife, founded Environmental Systems Research Institute, Inc (Esri).
+In 1969, a member of the Harvard Lab Jack Dangermond, founded with his wife the Environmental Systems Research Institute, Inc (Esri).
 Their company applied computer mapping and spatial analysis to make land use planners’ and land resource managers’ decisions easier.
 Their work presented the value of GIS for problem solving.
 Esri went on and based on it, many of the GIS methods now in use were developed.

 When computing eventually became more powerful, also Esri improved with time and its’ software tools too.
 Esri was able to solve real-world problems and they kept innovating and developing the system and GIS tools.
-In 1981 the first commercial GIS product (ARC-INFO), developed by Esri was launched and there began their evolution as a software company.
+In 1981 the first commercial GIS product (ARC-INFO), developed by Esri was launched and their evolution as a software company started.

 Today, GIS has more to give to this world and its’ businesses than ever before.
 With GIS, people are able to create own digital map layers which help them to solve real problems concerning our world.
 The development of GIS has also went into means of data sharing and collaboration which shows the importance of a continuous, overlapping and interoperable GIS database worldwide.
 Every day hundreds of thousands of organizations are sharing their work in GIS and creating billions of maps as well as revealing patterns, trends and relationships about every possible matter.
 GIS is doing strong and taking highly meaningful part in nowadays’ world.
 It keeps evolving and providing a whole new framework and process for understanding.